NAT, reverse binding techniques and metasploit

 Posted: Mon Apr 01, 2013 7:16 pm

-OK, this is my second post since a long time ago (and as I see it, most people were pretty busy too, the forum was almost dead :shock: ) buuuut anyway, since it is such a long time ago, I thing it is best to get started right on some technical issues.
+OK, this is my second post since a long time ago (and as I see it, most people were pretty busy too, the forum was almost dead ) buuuut anyway, since it is such a long time ago, I thing it is best to get started right on some technical issues.

 So, as the topic suggests, this is about understanding and using the NAT protocol and how this affects some things, and I decided to focus on metasploit.